Eruchie/dareyio-pbl/project12.md

 **STEP 1 - JENKINS JOB ENHANCEMENT**
 Every new change in the code create a separate directory which is not very convenient when we want to run some commands from one place.
 Also, it consumes space on `Jenkins` server with each subsequent change.
 Let us enhance it by introducing a new Jenkins project/job – we will require **Copy Artifact** plugin.

-1. ssh to `Jenkins-Ansible` server and create a new directory called `ansible-config-artifact` – this is where all the artifacts will be stored after each build.
-Change permissions to this directory, so Jenkins could save files there.
+1. ssh to `Jenkins-Ansible` server, cd to the path `/var/lib/jenkins`.
+Switch account to jenkins user and create a new directory called `ansible-config-artifact` – this is where all the artifacts will be stored after each build.

+   - `cd /var/lib/jenkins`
-   - `sudo mkdir /home/ubuntu/ansible-config-artifact`
+   - `sudo su jenkins`

-   - `chmod -R 0777 /home/ubuntu/ansible-config-artifact`
+   - `mkdir ansible-config-artifact`

      ![Pic1](./project12Pictures/step1_p12.JPG)